5 Signs Your Printer is Dying (Solutions)

 With almost 40 years in the business, STPT’s knowledge of printers and office equipment has made us experts in their maintenance and upkeep.

-We want to use our knowledge to help make sure your printer is well-maintained and doesn’t fail unexpectedly because the last thing any business owner or team leader wants to hear is that one of their machines is failing.
+We want to use our knowledge to help ensure your printer is well-maintained and doesn't fail unexpectedly.
+The last thing any business owner or team leader wants to hear is that one of their machines is failing.

 5 Signs Your Printer is Dying (With Solutions)

-As a digital device with many moving parts, printers tend to make a lot of noise anyway.
-So, how do you know if the noise is abnormal or excessive?
+Printers are digital devices with many moving parts that tend to make a lot of sound.
+So, how do you know if the noise you hear is abnormal or excessive?

-It’s normal for printers to make a variety of sounds, but a sound that you don’t usually hear, especially when coupled with a slow or non-functioning printer, indicates an issue.
-If your printer has suddenly become louder than normal, then this can also be indicative of an internal issue.
+If you hear a sound you don't usually hear, especially with a slow or non-functioning printer, this can indicate an issue.
+If your printer suddenly gets louder than usual, this can also signal an internal problem.

-After you’ve checked all the usual issues, then you’ll want to call someone to do professional repairs.
-Most printer manufacturers make replacement parts, so your service technician can replace any damaged pieces that are affecting your machine.
+If you still hear abnormal sounds, you'll want to call someone to do professional repairs.
+Most printer manufacturers make replacement parts, so your service technician can replace any damaged pieces affecting your machine.

 2. Poor Print Quality (After Replacing the Toner Cartridge)

-This can be sign that your device is suffering from an internal problem, and it can mean you need a replacement part or that a printer part needs to be cleaned and re-installed.
-Sometimes this issue can be caused by something as simple as toner cartridge misalignment, but in some instances, this could be a sign of serious internal problems.
+If you’re seeing dots, lines, smudges, or other imperfections on your prints, this can indicate that your device is suffering from an internal problem.
+It can also mean you need to replace or clean and reinstall a printer part.
+Sometimes, this issue happens because of a toner cartridge misalignment, but it could also be a sign of serious internal problems.

 Solution: There are a few ways to handle this issue.
 First, you’ll want to ensure your device is properly maintained.

-Excessive heat or humidity can damage your machine’s parts, which leads to poor print quality, so make sure your printer is in a temperature-controlled, dry environment.
-For example, you want to avoid putting your printer in a small, confined area, like a closet, because it the machine requires ventilation and good air circulation to work optimally.
-You also want to avoid putting your printer in a location where it may become water damaged, like near a fridge or water tank.
+Excessive heat or humidity can damage your machine's parts, leading to poor print quality.
+Therefore, ensure your printer is in a temperature-controlled and dry environment.
+For example, avoid putting your printer in a small, confined area like a closet.
+A printer requires ventilation and good air circulation for best performance.
+You also want to avoid placing your printer where it can get water damage, such as near a fridge or water tank.

-If your print quality is still poor after troubleshooting, the best thing to do is request service from your print vendor or have a professional look at your printer.
-If the issue is something more severe, then you may need to buy a replacement machine.
+If your print quality still needs improvement after troubleshooting, it’s best to request service from your print vendor or have a professional look at your printer.
+If the issue is more severe, you may need to buy a replacement machine.

 3. Poor or Outdated Connectivity Options

-Like your iPhone or laptop, your printer requires software updates every few months to work effectively.
-An older model will continue to run on updated software, but the manufacturer will eventually want to phase out that printer model.
-This means that your printer will stop supporting new software updates.
+Like your phone or laptop, your printer requires software updates every few months to function at its best.
+An older model will continue to run on updated software.
+Still, the manufacturer will eventually want to phase out that printer model, so your printer will stop supporting new software updates.

-When your printer stops supporting new software updates, your model will eventually become obsolete.
-Once this happens, your printer will likely begin to experience connectivity issues as printer technology moves at a quick pace.
+When your printer stops supporting new software updates, your model will become obsolete.
+Once this happens, your printer will likely have connectivity issues as printer technology moves quickly.

-Solution: These days, printers usually need to be connected to the same WiFi network as other devices, like phones and computers, so that all the machines can communicate effectively.
-So, if your printer is suffering from outdated or poor connectivity options, then it may time to upgrade to a newer model.
+Solution: These days, printers usually need to connect to the same Wi-Fi network as other devices, like phones and computers.
+This ensures that all the machines can communicate effectively.
+So, if your printer is not connecting to the Wi-Fi or to your computer, then it may be time to upgrade to a newer model.

-It is always a good idea to talk to your print vendor or service technician if you need to move a commercial printer to a different location.
-You don’t want to damage the printer moving it yourself or choose a poor installation location that could be a fire hazard.
+If you need to move a commercial printer to a different location, it's always a good idea to talk to your print vendor or service technician.
+You want to avoid damaging the printer by moving it yourself or choosing a poor installation location that could be a fire hazard.

 4. Your Printer is Over 5 Years Old

-Printers typically last for 3 to 5 years when in consistent use.
+Printers typically last for 3 to 5 years when used often.

-Like cars or other expensive mechanical equipment, constant wear and tear tends to affect printer longevity.
-When put in constant use, mechanical parts need to be serviced or replaced to keep up with demand.
+Like cars or other expensive mechanical equipment, constant wear and tear affects the longevity of printers.
+When put in constant use, mechanical parts need servicing or replacing to keep up with demand.

-This doesn’t mean you need to toss your old printer out when it reaches the ripe old age of 5.
-If your printer still works, then there’s no need to automatically replace it.
-Routine maintenance and keeping your printer clean and in a dust-free environment can increase its longevity.
+But don't toss out your old printer just yet!
+If your printer still works, there's no need to automatically replace it.
+Routine maintenance and keeping it in a dust-free environment can increase its longevity.

-However, if your printer is 3 to 5 years old (or older) and it begins to suffer from constant printer part failure or requires more maintenance than usual to run optimally, then it may be time to consider replacing your printer.
+However, if your printer is 3 to 5 years old (or older) and it starts to suffer from constant part failure or needs more maintenance than usual, then it may be time to consider replacing it.

-Solution: There’s nothing you can do about age.
-You can keep replacing failing printer parts, as long as the manufacturer continues to make replacements, but at some point it is more cost effective to replace the entire unit.
+Solution: There's nothing you can do about age.
+As long as the manufacturer continues to make replacements, you can keep replacing failing printer parts.
+However, at some point, it is more cost-effective to replace the entire unit.

 5. Printer Parts Keep Failing

-Printer parts can be replaced by a service technician with special expertise.
-However, if the same printer parts keep failing or require constant maintenance, then it may be time to consider other possible issues.
+A service technician with special expertise can replace printer parts.
+But, if the same printer parts keep failing or need constant maintenance, then it may be time to consider other possible issues.

-Solution: Replace damaged printer parts and make sure firmware is up to date.
-If a part fails multiple times or multiple parts suffer consistent failures, consider replacing your printer.
+Solution: Replace damaged printer parts and ensure firmware is current.
+If a part fails many times or multiple parts suffer consistent failures, consider replacing your printer.

-Like a car or any other machinery, printer parts and labor can be expensive and some of the time it is simply more cost efficient to replace the entire unit.
+Like cars or any other machinery, printer parts and labor can be expensive.
+Sometimes, it's more cost-efficient to replace the whole machine.

 5 Pro Maintenance Tips for Users With Failing Printers

 1. Always use OEM quality supplies.
-This will keep drums and transfer belts in working shape for as long as possible.
+High-quality supplies will keep drums and transfer belts in working shape for as long as possible.

-3. Have a routine maintenance plan in place so that a specialist consistently sees and works with your machine.
-This will help ensure that small issues do not become big ones.
+3. Have a routine maintenance plan so a specialist consistently sees and works with your machine.
+Regular maintenance will help ensure that minor issues don't become major ones.

 4. If your printer encounters a problem, request service and have the printer looked at as soon as possible.
-The longer you wait, the more damage is done.
+The longer you wait, the more damage can occur.

-5. Don’t kick or manhandle your printer.
-You can damage the frame or hardware, which is difficult and pricy to repair.
+5. Don't kick or manhandle your printer.
+You can damage the frame or hardware, which is difficult and expensive to repair.

 When Should You Replace a Dying Printer?

-There are few scenarios in which your printer will likely need to be replaced.
-In these situations, new parts, printer cleaning, printer part adjustments, and software updates can’t solve the issue due to its extensiveness:
+There are a few scenarios where your printer will likely need replacing.
+In these situations, new parts, printer cleaning, printer part adjustments, and software updates can't solve the issue due to its extensiveness:

-• multiple attempts to replace printer parts does not make the machine work better
+• Multiple attempts to replace printer parts don't make the machine work better.

 What About Printer Maintenance?